joshbegley/nyt-latest/README.md

 `Brighton have not accepted any bid for the 23-year-old Brazil international, with Chelsea and Newcastle both in talks over a move.`\
 https://nytimes.com/athletic/6330808/2025/06/28/joao-pedro-transfer-chelsea-newcastle/

-**Trump Administration Live Updates: Senate Republicans Seek to Pass Sprawling Domestic Policy Bill**\
+**Trump Administration Live Updates: Senate Republicans Cut Deals to Win Votes on Domestic Policy Bill**\
 ``\
 https://nytimes.com/live/2025/06/28/us/trump-news